 Radiation therapy may be the main treatment for oral cavity cancer, or it can be used after surgery to destroy small areas of cancer that could not be removed.
-Radiation therapy is also used to treat the lymph nodes.
-Chemoradiation with cisplatin (available as a generic drug) may be used for this purpose in some cases.
+Radiation therapy can also be used to treat the lymph nodes.
+Combining radiation therapy with cisplatin (a chemotherapy drug; see below) may be used for this purpose in some cases.
 This approach is called chemoradiation.

 Before beginning radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist with experience treating people with head and neck cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented by proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health.